City of Phoenix Overview

 History

-In 1902, President Theodore Roosevelt’s signing of the National Reclamation Act paved the way for building dams on western streams, crucial for agriculture and development in Phoenix and the Valley of the Sun.
-In response, local residents formed the Salt River Valley Water Users’ Association in 1903 to manage the water supply, a role it continues to play today.
-Construction of the Theodore Roosevelt Dam began in 1906, and it became the first multi-purpose dam for both water and power under the Act.
-The dam, dedicated by Roosevelt in 1911, revolutionized farming in the Valley.
-Arizona achieved statehood a short time later on February 14, 1912.
+In 1902, President Theodore Roosevelt signed the National Reclamation Act, opening the door for large-scale dam construction across the West.
+Local residents responded by forming the Salt River Valley Water Users’ Association in 1903 to manage regional water resources.
+Construction on the Theodore Roosevelt Dam began in 1906.
+The dam became the nation’s first multi-purpose project under the Act, supplying both water and electricity.
+Roosevelt dedicated the dam in 1911, helping revolutionize farming across the Valley.
+Arizona achieved statehood shortly afterward on February 14, 1912.

 City Government